 Founded in 1814, Lord’s Cricket Ground was the third cricket ground of its name.
-It’s founder, Thomas Lord was a professional cricketer (bowler) whose career lasted from 1787 to 1802, during which time he played for Middlesex and Marylebone Cricket Club.
+It’s founder, Thomas Lord was a professional bowler whose career lasted from 1787 to 1802, during which time he played for Middlesex and Marylebone Cricket Club.
 Since its creation over 200 years ago, Lord’s has become the home of English Cricket and is iconic the world over as a quintessential part of English culture.

-The gardens and grounds of Lord’s make gorgeous summer and early autumn spaces, allowing the guests to enjoy the fresh air and majesty of the cricket grounds.
+The gardens and grounds of Lord’s also make gorgeous summer and early autumn spaces, allowing guests to enjoy the fresh air and majesty of the cricket grounds.

 Whether you’re a fan of cricket or not, Lord’s Cricket Ground offers a simply spectacular events experience, guaranteed to enthral guests with the history and charm offered by this storied landmark.

 To book your event at Lord’s Cricket Ground, click here

 For more incredible venues, click here